vriesdea/DutchAddressPCF/README.md

 - for suggesting cityname, streetname and number and/or premise
 - for autocomplete cityname and streetname from a postcalcode/number

-## Options (input properties)

-- PremiseOption: seperate output for number and premise or combined into one field
-- RangeOption: use a range of numbers (for example an apartment building or project)

 ## Fields (bound properties)

 - CityProperty